-Every believer receives a special spiritual gift (Romans 12:3, 6).
-Spiritual gifts are bestowed on a believer first at conversion and later on as he grows in his spiritual experience and walk with the Lord, he obtains more gifts from God (1 Timothy 4:14; 2 Timothy 1:6).
-Each person is given spiritual gifts according to the Lord’s will and not as man wills (Romans 12:3-8; 1 Corinthians 12).
+Every believer receives special spiritual gifts (Romans 12:3, 6).
+These gifts are bestowed on believers first at conversion.
+And later on, as they grow in their spiritual experience and walk with the Lord, they obtain more gifts (1 Timothy 4:14; 2 Timothy 1:6).
+Each person is given sacred gifts according to the Lord’s will and not as man wills (Romans 12:3-8; 1 Corinthians 12).

-The following texts (Romans 12:6-8; 1 Corinthians 12:8-11 lists the gifts as: the word of wisdom, the word of knowledge, faith, the working of miracles, prophecy, discerning of spirits, tongues (ability to speak in a world language that is not previously known to the believer), and interpretation of tongues.
-Ephesians 4:10-12, speaks of God giving to His church apostles, prophets, evangelists, and pastor-teachers.
+Also, 1 Corinthians 12:8-11 lists the gifts as: the word of wisdom, the word of knowledge, faith, the working of miracles, prophecy, discerning of spirits, tongues (ability to speak in a world language that is not previously known to the believer), and interpretation of tongues.
+And Ephesians 4:10-12, speaks of God giving His church the sacred gifts of being apostles, prophets, evangelists, and pastor-teachers.

-Both talents and spiritual gifts should be used for God’s glory and to minister to others.
-The parable of the talents in Matthew 25:14-30 teaches that each individual has been endowed with resources of time and material blessings.
-Everything we have comes from God and belongs to Him.
-And we are responsible for using those resources so that they increase in value.
-Failing to invest these talents deprives the soul of further blessings.
+Both, a spiritual gift and a talent should be used to glorify Jesus Christ and to minister to others.
+The parable of the talents, in Matthew 25:14-30, teaches that each individual has been endowed with abilities, time and material blessings.
+Everything we have, comes from God and belongs to Him.
+And we are responsible for using these resources so that they may increase in value.
+Failing to use these talents deprives the soul of further blessings.